London Fog Drink (Earl Grey Tea Latte)

 • Always add vanilla extract last since you don’t want it to cook down and evaporate.
 The flavor will be weaker if it’s hot for too long.

-• Loose tea, tea sachets, or tea bags can be used to make this drink but I recommend using loose tea or tea sachets since the quality is a lot better.
+• Loose tea, tea sachets, or tea bags can be used to make this drink.
+I recommend using loose tea or tea sachets since the quality is a lot better.
 Tea bags contain the lowest quality tea.

 • Victoria Fog is a variation on London Fog where the Earl Grey tea is taken out and replaced with lavender tea.
 A Cape Town Fog is where the Earl Grey is substituted with rooibos.
 Tokyo Fog is a tea latte made with matcha instead of Earl Grey and a Dublin Fog is made with Irish breakfast tea instead of Earl Grey.